canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/hard/q6/QuestionText.md

 - Methods:
     - Note that all methods in this class should be visible from another class
-    - A `foodNeeded` method which returns a `double` equal to the value of **amountPerAnimal** times **numAnimals** which represents the total amount of food needed by the `Farm` object.
+    - A `foodNeeded` method which returns a `double` equal to the value of **amountPerAnimal** multiplied by **numAnimals** which represents the total amount of food needed by the `Farm` object.
-    - A `feedAnimals` method which prints "Animals fed and happy" if the total food needed is less than the amount available in the **foodInSilo** variable, and subtract it from available food.
-If there is not enough food it should print "We need to buy more food" and subtract nothing.
+    - A `feedAnimals` method which prints "Animals fed and happy" if the total food needed is less than the amount available in the **foodInSilo** variable, subtracts the value from the available food, and returns true.
+      If there is not enough food it should print "We need to buy more food", subtract nothing, and returns false.

 ## TestFeeding Class